 As per the Income Tax Act, the one who owns the building need not necessarily be the owner of the land upon which it stands.
 Therefore, in the given case, you will still be considered an owner of the house property, and its income shall be subject to tax as ‘Income from House Property’.

 No. In the case of transfer of house property by a person to their spouse for inadequate consideration (i.e., for any amount lower than its market value), then the person transferring it shall be deemed to be the owner of such house.
 The only exception to this rule is when the transfer happens due to their agreement to live apart from each other.
-In which case, the transferee who receives such property will be the owner of the house property.
+In which this case, the transferee who receives such property will be the owner of the house property.
 (Section 27(i) of the Income Tax Act) In the backdrop of the above provisions, you will be deemed to be the owner of the house property and therefore, any income arising from it shall be taxed in your hands.

 Yes, as per the provisions stated in the above FAQ.
 Your spouse will be required to discharge tax in respect of any income received from such house property.